wcainfo

 Activity 16 assesses the ability to interact with people.
 A descriptor may be satisfied where there is a significant lack of self-confidence in face-to-face social situations that is greater in its nature and its functional effects than mere shyness or reticence.

-Note: in Autumn 2023, the government launched a consultation on reform of the work capability assessment including proposals to remove the LCW social engagement activity or reduce the points awarded for its descriptors.
+Note: in Autumn 2023, the Conservative Government launched a consultation on reform of the work capability assessment including proposals to remove the LCW social engagement activity or reduce the points awarded for its descriptors.
 However, in its November 2023 response to the consultation, the government confirmed that it will not make any changes to the LCW social engagement activity or descriptors.

 Descriptors